Knee replacement recovery time will vary slightly for each person, but this is a good guide as to what to expect.

 Pain and swelling can take up to 3 months to settle and knee replacement recovery continues up to 2 years after your operation.

+Knee replacement recovery time with vary person to person and may even go up and down.
 If you want to know more about knee replacement surgery, visit the sections below:

 Overview: Including how to tell if you would benefit from surgery

 Surgery: What actually happens during the operation

 Rehab: Including what you can do to get the best results

 Common Problems: A guide to the most common problems associated with knee replacement surgery

 Common Questions: Answers to the most frequently asked questions after knee replacements

 Partial Knee Replacements: Less invasive surgery where only one side of the knee is replaced